 Resistance Band Set with Grip Handles – If you’re looking for a cost-effective way to get in a total-body workout, this resistance band set is the perfect option and you can stack the bands to get up to 70lbs of resistance!
 Shop this resistance band set here.

 A Timer – Seems unnecessary, I know, but I needed to figure out a solution that didn’t involve me using my phone’s timer (notifications are too distracting!) or staring at a clock during intervals.
-These cube timers comes with different pre-set times so you can purchase the one that works best for your workouts!
+These cube timers come with different pre-set times so you can purchase the one that works best for your workouts!
 Shop this interval timer here.

 Wireless Bluetooth Headphones – If you love to work out while listening to music, I would highly recommend these!
-Especially if you workout with a partner who only listens to 90’s punk-rock and insists on blasting it over the speakers.
+Especially if you workout with a partner who only listens to 90’s punk rock and insists on blasting it over the speakers.
 Shop these VERY highly rated headphones here.

 Silicone Wedding Rings – I personally hate working out with my ring, especially when I do a lot of weight lifting.
 Silicone rings are a great solution!
-Not only do they come in handy at the gym, but I wear them while traveling, when swimming, and anytime I do any labor-heavy activity.
+Not only do they come in handy at the gym, but I wear them while traveling when swimming, and anytime I do any labor-heavy activity.

 Balance Discs – These are fantastic when you want to step up your workout game and are a cheaper investment than a Boku Ball.
 You can use them to do squats, planks, push-ups, and so much more!
 Shop balance discs here.